-Why your warm-up and cool-down is just as important as the rest of your work out.
+Why your warm-up and cool-down are just as important as the rest of your workout.

 Doing the mobility moves and active stretches before and after the workout helps your body be stable and flexible.
 The warm-up makes your body more ready for the movements you're going to do in the rest of the workout, so you're not overcompensating or stuck in those uneven patterns that you've taught yourself through other repetitive motions or positions.
 The cool-down sets you up for success for how you move for the rest of the day.

 So make sure you do the warm-up and cool-down for every workout.
 It's just as important as the heart-pumping sections in between!
 Think of it as bringing balance to your life by bringing balance to your body.